unik-name/unikname-network-delegates-website/docs/delegates/1e183e43b68b39762801cd47c1363ce1c5a4093fcd70d33c3ad5513e66a79ae8/README.md

 I believe that Blockchains and Decentralized technologies will be much more important in our lives.
 That's why @unikname, a decentralized authorization system developed to use decentralized technologies securely, impressed me a lot and I wanted to be a part of this network.
 I have prepared a website in order to be transparent to those who support me and to manage the whole process easily.
-I would be very happy if you would review my site and support me.
+I would be very happy if you would review my website and support me.

 ## Contributions
 <!-- detail your contributions -->